cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Delayable.rst

 .. java:method::  double getSubmissionDelay()
    :outertype: Delayable

-   Gets the delay (in seconds) that a \ :java:ref:`DatacenterBroker`\  has to include when submitting the Cloudlet, in order that it will be assigned to a VM only after this delay has expired.
+   Gets the delay (in seconds) that a \ :java:ref:`DatacenterBroker`\  has to include when submitting the object, in order that it will be assigned to a VM only after this delay has expired.

    :return: the submission delay